The Brand Activism Playbook and Why It Stopped Working

 The response was not proportionate to the activation's scale.
 Kid Rock posted a video shooting cases of Bud Light with an assault rifle.
 Travis Tritt announced he would no longer allow Bud Light products backstage at his concerts.
 Multiple country artists followed.
 Large retailers in southern and midwestern US markets reported Bud Light being physically removed from coolers by customers.

 By late May 2023, Bud Light had fallen to the number three beer by volume in US measured channels, behind Modelo Especial and Coors Light.
 By June, Modelo claimed the number one position Bud Light had held for more than 20 consecutive years.
 AB InBev reported a 10.5% decline in North America volumes in Q2 2023, the first quarter fully capturing the boycott period.
+We cover the case study in detail in Bud Light vs. Dylan Mulvaney.

 The post-mortem questions are worth examining carefully.
 The difference between the Bud Light outcome and the Nike outcome is often attributed to the difference between the audience profiles.
 Nike's core consumer skews younger, more urban, more progressive.
 Bud Light's core consumer is a broad-based American beer drinker, including a substantial base in rural, conservative, and working-class communities that reacted strongly to the Mulvaney association.

-AB InBev’s mistake was not taking a political position.
+AB InBev's mistake was not taking a political position.
 It was applying a segmented-market activation in a way that reached the wrong segment.
-The activation was designed for Mulvaney’s audience.
+The activation was designed for Mulvaney's audience.
 It was seen by a different, larger, more hostile audience.
-The brand team apparently did not model that the activation could achieve viral distribution beyond Mulvaney’s existing followers, into a demographic that would react adversarially.
+The brand team apparently did not model that the activation could achieve viral distribution beyond Mulvaney's existing followers, into a demographic that would react adversarially.
+The same segmented-market logic shapes how AB InBev runs Budweiser elsewhere in the world, as we cover in AB InBev's Segmented Markets.

 Target: A Different Failure Mode